-With the Easter holidays peeking its head around the corner, we’ve been on the hunt for the best seaside trips to take you away from London.
-Not so far away that you spend half your weekend travelling, but far away that there’s some sand between your toes and an ice cream to melt in your hand (even if it really isn’t that warm yet).
-While a mid-April trip to the UK seaside might not be all “sun, sea and sand”, there’s a whole heap of food, history and walks to fill your boots.
+Now that it’s peak Summer holiday season, we’ve been on the hunt for the best British seaside trips to take you away from London.
+Not so far away that you spend half your weekend travelling, but far away that there’s some sand between your toes and an ice cream to melt in your hand.
 Here are our favourites.

 If there’s one thing that says summer’s on its way, it’s the brightly painted beach huts that line the Southwold coast in Suffolk.
 The home of Adnams Brewery and a prime location for an afternoon crabbing, Southwold should be on your list.
 Spend the night in Sutherland House (think sleigh beds and slipper baths) and eat in their restaurant, where the food is locally sourced (the food miles are even printed onto the menus) and always seasonal.

 A seaside town with a whole lot to offer (as well as the sandy beaches), spend your afternoons on the rides at Dreamland or take in the art at Turner Contemporary.
 When you’re ready to retire for the day, take up residency in The Walpole Hotel: a step back in time with it’s 1920s ballroom, verandas and bars.
 And for food?
 Suppers don’t come any better than at Angela’s where they serve up delicious, sustainable seafood straight from the fishing boats that morning.